gvwilson/thirdbit/src/fiction/arecibo/index.md

 and left others leaning perilously.
 The *beg* picks his way across the cracked courtyard tiles to a door that still hangs true in its frame.
-To Batu's surprise he pauses as if unsure of himself before knocking.
+To Batu's surprise he stops there.
 "Peace be upon you," he calls.
 "May we enter?"